 The Company records share-based compensation in accordance with ASC 718,

 .
-ASC 718 requires the fair value of all share-based employee compensation awarded to employees and non-employees to be
+ASC 718 requires the fair value of all share-based compensation awarded to employees and

-The Company is governed by Australia and United States income tax laws.
+The Company is subject to Australia and United States income tax laws.
 The Company follows ASC 740

 , when accounting for income taxes, which requires an asset and liability approach to financial accounting and reporting for income taxes.
 Deferred income tax assets and liabilities are computed annually for temporary differences between the financial statements and tax bases of assets and liabilities that will result in taxable or deductible amounts in the future based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amount more likely than not to be realized.